Shang was angry at Mulan after The Reveal

 Definitely smarter and braver than your average horse, and likely Mulan's father's old warhorse.
-The Guardians seem to be based on the creatures of the chinese zodiac (monkey and boar are shown).
+The Guardians seem to be based on the creatures of the Chinese zodiac (monkey and boar are shown).
 When Fa Zhou came home from the war with a bad limp, the Guardian that was supposed to have kept him safe from harm was punished by the ancestors and paid penance by staying in his mortal form.
-This explains why the horse was super intelligent, as well as being awfully sprightly for an ancient warhorse.
-Also explains why Mu Shu was a bit rude to him throughout the movie.
+This explains why the horse was super intelligent, as well as awfully sprightly for an ancient warhorse.
+It also explains why Mushu was a bit rude to him throughout the movie.
 There's more than one redemption story going on here.

-- That makes perfect sense.
-Warhorses required a great deal of time and effort to train so they wouldn't panic under the conditions on a battlefield, and could be very expensive as a result.
+- Additionally, warhorses required a great deal of time and effort to train so they wouldn't panic under the conditions on a battlefield, and could be very expensive as a result.
 Considering how badly Fa Zhou was injured in the last war, they would probably not buy a new warhorse to replace the old one when it died, as there would be no real need.
-And when you compare how long horses live on average and when the last war took place, this idea makes the most sense.
+Then when you compare how long horses live on average and when the last war took place, this idea makes the most sense.

 Mulan and the little girl who lost her doll are the same person.

-- Well...
-Given how the vast majority of the emperor's male servants would have been eunuchs (if we're actually going for historical accuracy, anyway)...
-Not only does this theory explain a lot about Chi Fu, it has basis in fact, too!
+, anyway)...
+Not only does this theory explain a lot about Chi-Fu, it has basis in fact, too!

 Mushu suffers from some form of agnosia

 Mushu is not trying to insult anybody when he calls Khan a cow; he truly does see Khan as a cow.
 He also rides a panda of all things when delivering his forged message.
 It was not because he couldn't find a better ride, given that there were other horses on the camp that he could blackmail into helping him; it was because he saw the panda as an actual horse.
-He manages to identify correctly the cricket because, well, the cricket did tell him he was a "lucky cricket" from the start.
+He manages to identify the cricket correctly because the cricket told him he was a "lucky cricket" from the start.
 He might also see himself as a dragon because, for him, it is his Informed Species

 .
 Given that he was released from his duties as a guardian, it's possible that the agnosia is part of his punishment.